The Westin St. Francis, San Francisco

 She is a long-time member of the National Investor Relations Institute and a Lifetime member of the International Association of Business Communicators.
 Smooch has served on several non-profit boards, including serving as Board Chair for two of those entities: American Cancer Society of Los Angeles and Westridge School in Pasadena, CA.

-Ben Ashwell is the digital editor at IR Magazine and Corporate Secretary, covering investor relations, governance, risk and compliance.
+Ben Ashwell is the editor at IR Magazine and digital editor at Corporate Secretary, covering investor relations, governance, risk and compliance.
 Prior to this, he was the founder and editor of Executive Talent, the global quarterly magazine from the Association of Executive Search and Leadership Consultants.
 Before moving to the US, Ben was the vice president and editor at Executive Grapevine, overseeing a daily news website, ten annual supplements and HR Grapevine, the UK’s leading HR and talent management magazine.
 In his spare time, Ben writes fiction, poetry and arts and culture reviews.
 Eyewear Publishing recently named him in their list of the Best New British and Irish Poets.

 Breakfast and registration

 Welcome, introduction to the Think Tank and opening keynote